-You should know that life insurance isn’t a savings or investment product and has no cash value unless a valid claim is made.
+Please be aware that this isn't a savings or investment product and has no cash value unless a valid claim is made.
 It's your responsibility to make sure your policy is right for you, so if you need any advice then you should get in touch with a financial advisor.
-Please read the Policy Summary before you apply.Get a quote
+Please read the Policy Summary [PDF 113KB] before you apply.Get a quote

 A complete list of the critical illnesses covered is below.
 Medical terms have been used to describe the conditions and in some cases your insurance will be limited.
 For example, some types of cancer aren’t covered and to make a claim for some illnesses, you need to have permanent symptoms.

 You’ll be covered if your condition results in permanent symptoms or certain types of surgery.
-For the exact criteria your condition needs to meet for you to make a claim, please read the Guide to Critical Illness Cover.
+For the exact criteria your condition needs to meet for you to make a claim, please read the Guide to Critical Illness Cover [PDF 151KB].

 - Aorta graft surgery – requiring surgical replacement

 - Aplastic anaemia – with permanent bone marrow failure